Bus + Entrepreneur = Buspreneur!

 You will ride the StartupBus to become one.

-A conductor is an organizer and mentor on a bus.
+A conductor is the lead organizer and mentor on a bus.
 They had previously rode the bus before, and the understand what your team needs at each stage.

 If you are open to new ideas, a self starter, a team player and an adventurous spirit with a can-do attitude and an aspiration to build great products that help millions of people through technology, you are probably a great fit for the bus.
 Additionally, your skillset should cover both strategic (long term planning) and tactical (get sh*t done) aspects of your domain.

-Go to https://northamerica.startupbus.com/apply.html to apply for a seat on the bus.
+Go to startupbus.com/apply to apply for a seat on the bus.
 In order to fill the application form, you will need to find an Invite Code.

 Applications are by invitation-only.
 To be invited, you can reach out to former Buspreneurs or @TheStartupBus and convince them that you’re the right kind of awesome and adventurous.
 You can also connect on the StartupBus website and make a lot of noise so that we notice and invite you.